 What are the Signs and Symptoms of Brain Stroke?

-Common signs and symptoms of brain strokes include:
+The common signs and symptoms of Brain Strokes include:

 - Difficulty walking